A delightful getaway only 90 minutes from Quebec City, Le Germain Hotel Charlevoix is a sprawling boutique hotel known for its serenity.

-In desperate need of a break, away from the beautiful confines of my apartment in Old Québec, I woke up and decided I needed to leave the city for a night away.
-Grabbing my cell phone, I checked to see if Le Germain Hotel Charlevoix still had rooms available for $199/night (you can book ANY room in April for that price), then got dressed and ventured out to the airport to see if I could rent a car.
+In desperate need of a break, away from the beautiful confines of my apartment in Old Quebec, I woke up and decided I needed to leave the city for a night away.
+Grabbing my cell phone, I checked to see if Le Germain Hotel Charlevoix still had rooms available for $199/night, then got dressed and ventured out to the airport to see if I could rent a car.

 It’s a gorgeous Sunday, and with 10-25 cm of snow expected on Monday, I want out of the city before another round of snowmageddon hits – I hope this is the last one of the season.